rafaelcgama/nexxera/README.md

 # Nexxera Project

-### Objective
+## _Objective_

 The goal of this project is to create an account with credit/debit and statement functions using the Python/Django RestFramework.

-### Instructions
+## _Instructions_

-In order to run the program please access the Terminal and to the folder where the repo is located and execute the docker compose file after the virtual environment is created:
+First, you must have Docker installed in your computer so if you don't have it already please go ahead and install it.
+Once you have Docker installed and running please access the Terminal, go to the folder where the repo is located and execute the docker compose file:

 * docker-compose up

-Then use 0.0.0.0:8000 or localhost:8000 as base for the api endpoints and proceed to the browser to access them by using following urls:
+This API ins consisted of 3 endpoints with the following functionalities:

-* **localhost:8000/api/v1/accounts**: crud operations for accounts
+* **/accounts/**: perform curd operations for accounts
-* **localhost:8000/api/v1/transactions**: crud operations for transactions
+* **/transactions/**: perform crud operations for transactions
-* **localhost:8000/api/v1/statement**: filters transactions to display transactions and balances in different periods and by transaction types
+* **/statement/**: filters transactions to display transactions and balances in different periods and by transaction types

-PS: To add transactions, always use positive numbers for the amount.
-The app will add the sign automatically according to the transaction type selected.
+In order to use the program, an account (or more) must be created using the **account** endpoint.
+Once that's done, the transactions need to be insert via the **transaction**.
+Finally, the statements can be created using the **statement** endpoint using the dates of your choice.

+### **Create an account**
+To create an account please open your browser and access the **accounts** endpoint at:

+* localhost:8000/api/v1/accounts

+All fields must be entered in other to create the account

+### **Add Transactions**

+To add transaction please access the **transactions** endpoint at:

+* localhost:8000/api/v1/transactions

+All fields but the description must the added in order to create the transaction.
+Also, you must assign the transaction to one of the accounts that were created and only use positive numbers in the amount.
+The selection of debit or credit will select the correct sign internally.

+### **Get Statements**

+To create statements please access the **statement** endpoint at:

+* localhost:8000/api/v1/transaction

+In order to get results, at least the account number must be entered.
+The other fields are optional and the user is free to selected them in whichever way he chooses to generate the desired statement.